The Mercy Foundation’s Social Justice Small Grants Program is now closed for 2018.

 Small grants will initially be assessed by the Foundation staff and final recommendations will be made by the Grants Sub-Committee of the Board of the Mercy Foundation.

-The Social Justice Small Grants program is now open.
-Applications are due in by Monday, 19 March 2018.
+The Social Justice Small Grants program is now closed.

 Download the criteria and application form here: